sachaker/sachaker.github.io/thoughts.md

 This space is going to make a select few *a lot* of money.
 The factors for success are all there: a paucity of competition, an almost infinite abundance of data, simple means of data collection, and a demonstrated role in domains relevant to health and disease...
 These are fertile grounds for discovery and the intrepid pioneers that get in early will no doubt be rewarded.

-Let not wastewater become wasted...
+*Let not thy wastewater be wasted*...
 You heard it here first.